 Someone tells us something can’t be done and we agree.

-If you asked a lot of people about the prospect of travelling overseas for a long period of time they would tell you it can’t be done.
+If you asked a lot of people about the prospect of traveling overseas for a long period of time they would tell you it can’t be done.
 It’s too expensive, it’s too hard to organize, your career will suffer etc. The list of reasons not to take the plunge is usually quite long.

 Spend ten minutes on the Internet and you will find a lot of blogs written by people who have been traveling for years on the road.
 Some of them are traveling with young children (another option people easily right off as not possible).